 State-level AI laws in the United States more than doubled from 49 to 131 in a single year [Stanford AI Index 2025].
 Federal agencies issued 59 AI regulations in 2024, up from 25 the year before [Stanford AI Index 2025].
 The regulatory surface area for AI expanded faster than any compliance domain since data privacy.
 One category of obligation sits at the center of this acceleration: algorithmic bias auditing.

 Three jurisdictions now mandate bias testing for AI systems making decisions about people.
 NYC Local Law 144 has been enforceable since July 2023.
-Colorado SB 24-205 takes effect June 30, 2026.
+Colorado SB 24-205 (as amended by SB 26-189, passed May 9, 2026) now takes effect January 1, 2027.
 The EU AI Act high-risk obligations arrive August 2, 2026.
 Among 391 NYC employers studied under the first law to take effect, 4.6% posted the required bias audit reports [FAccT “Null Compliance” study, 2024].
 The compliance rate is not low.
 It is functionally zero.

 Three regulations.
 Three different definitions of bias.
 Three different audit scopes, reporting requirements, and penalty structures.
 The organizations building audit programs now face a sequencing problem: which law to address first, which fairness metrics satisfy multiple jurisdictions, and where a single audit program covers two or three mandates at once.

 An AI bias audit is an independent evaluation of an automated decision-making system for disparate impact across protected categories.
 NYC LL144 requires annual audits for hiring tools using the four-fifths rule.
-Colorado SB205 mandates impact assessments for all high-risk AI.
+Colorado SB 24-205 mandates impact assessments for all high-risk AI (effective January 1, 2027 per SB 26-189).
 The EU AI Act Article 10(2)(f) requires bias detection and mitigation in training data.
 Audits cost $20,000 to $75,000 depending on system scope [Fisher Phillips 2026].

 Why Is AI Bias Auditing Now a Legal Requirement?